 An engagement partner at a mid-tier Dutch firm lost a tender last year.
-The prospective client's audit committee asked to see the planning memo from a comparable engagement.
+The prospective client’s audit committee asked to see the planning memo from a comparable engagement.
 The partner sent over a two-page document that listed the team members and the timeline.
 Nothing else.
 The audit committee selected the firm that sent a planning memo covering risk assessment, materiality, significant areas, and the planned response to each.
+ISA 300.7 requires the auditor to establish an overall audit strategy.
+The planning memorandum is how that strategy becomes a document a reviewer can read and a team can follow.

 What ISA 300 actually requires you to document

 ISA 300.12 requires the auditor to document the overall audit strategy and the audit plan, including any significant changes made during the engagement.
 That is the mandatory requirement.
-ISA 300.A16 then explains that the documentation of the strategy is a record of the key decisions considered necessary to properly plan the audit, and the auditor may summarise it as a memorandum.
+ISA 300 .A16 then explains that the documentation of the strategy is a record of the key decisions considered necessary to properly plan the audit, and the auditor may summarise it as a memorandum.

+The appendix to ISA 300 lists matters the auditor may consider when establishing the overall audit strategy.
+These include the characteristics of the engagement that define its scope, the reporting objectives, the nature of the entity’s business, the applicable financial reporting framework, audit areas with higher risk of material misstatement, materiality for planning purposes, preliminary engagement activities, and resource allocation.
 Not all of these will be relevant to every engagement.
 The planning memorandum should cover each one that is relevant and omit those that are not, with a brief note explaining the omission.

 Strategy versus plan: why the distinction matters for your file

-ISA 300 draws a distinction between the overall audit strategy (ISA 300.7–8) and the audit plan (ISA 300.9).
+ISA 300 draws a distinction between the overall audit strategy ( ISA 300.7 -8) and the audit plan ( ISA 300.9 ).
 The strategy sets the scope and direction of the audit, including its timing.
-The plan describes the nature and extent of planned risk assessment procedures (ISA 315), their timing, and the further audit procedures at the assertion level (ISA 330).
+The plan describes the nature and extent of planned risk assessment procedures ( ISA 315 ), their timing, and the further audit procedures at the assertion level ( ISA 330 ).

-In practice, many non-Big 4 firms merge them into a single document.
+In practice, many mid-tier firms merge them into a single document.
 ISA 300 does not prohibit this.
 But the distinction matters for one reason: the strategy drives the plan, not the other way around.
 If your planning memorandum jumps straight to a list of procedures without first recording why those procedures were chosen (what risks were assessed, what materiality was set, what areas were identified as significant), then a reviewer has no way to evaluate whether the procedures are appropriate.

 The planning memorandum documents the strategy.
 The audit programme documents the plan.
 They should cross-reference each other.
 A risk identified as significant in the planning memorandum should have a corresponding response in the audit programme.
 If it doesn’t, the file has a gap.